jesseotremblay/jtrem.com/src/content/blog/2015-02-01-career-update-joining-runkeeper.md

   - personal
   - product-management
   - career
-description: "Starting Monday, I'll be working on one of my favorite apps...Runkeeper."
+description: Starting Monday, I'll be working on one of my favorite apps...Runkeeper.
 ---
 I've been a runner for years now, and one of my favorite tools in that running journey has been [Runkeeper](https://runkeeper.com/cms/).